Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Local depth and the cluster graph

 The cohesion scores supply a natural \textbf{cluster threshold}

-which Corollary \ref{c:meanlocaldepth} shows to be the mean local depth, divided by $|S|$.
+which Corollary \ref{c:meanlocaldepth} will show to be the mean local depth, divided by $n$.
 A simple, undirected, unweighted \textbf{cluster graph} $G:=(S, E)$ has edge set $E$ consisting of those pairs $\{x, y\}$ for which $w_{x, y} \geq \tau$.
-The components of this graph\footnote{ An alternative partitioning arises from the strongly-connected components of the directed graph on $S$, consisting of those arcs $x\rightarrow y$ for which $C_{x,y} \geq \tau$. } supply a non-parametric partitioning of $S$.
+The components of this graph\footnote{ An alternative partitioning arises from the strongly-connected components of the directed graph on $S$, consisting of those arcs $x\rightarrow y$ for which $C_{x,y} \geq \tau$.
+This appears less useful in practice. } supply a non-parametric partitioning of $S$.

 In the case where no ties are allowed, here are explicit definitions, following \cite{ber}, but in terms of a family of total orders as in Section \ref{s:totalorder}.